Theatre Department

 Reed's Theatre Department mirrors the college's liberal arts mission.
 We believe that Theatre students should have a broad education in theatre history, theory, and practice.
 All Theatre majors are required to have coursework and production experience both onstage and backstage, and all majors are required to take classes in theatre history, directing, acting, performance studies, and design, as well as a variety of electives.
 We offer additional coursework in dramaturgy, design, playwriting, gender and theatre, race and performance, and translation and adaptation.
 Most of our classes, and all of our productions, are open to both majors and non-majors, and each year our productions involve many students from across campus in all aspects of production, from working on costume creation in the costume shop to being a stage manager backstage or a performer onstage.
 Like all seniors in the College, Reed Theatre seniors carry out a yearlong written thesis project.
 Most students elect to supplement their written thesis with production work of some kind, pending department approval of the size and scope of the project.
 The faculty work as theatre professors and also as collaborative artists/producers who produce a full season of student, staff, and faculty work in the Performing Arts Building.

 Our department serves students from across the college.
-Each year we have a vibrant group of majors in Theatre, interdisciplinary majors in Theatre/Literature and Theatre/Dance, and ad hoc interdisciplinary majors in subjects such as Theatre/Anthropology and Theatre/Biology.
-We teach classes that are part of the Comparative Race and Ethnic Studies (CRES) program.
+We have Theatre majors, minors, interdisciplinary majors in Theatre/Literature, and ad hoc interdisciplinary majors in subjects such as Theatre/GLAM and Theatre/Biology.
+We teach classes that are part of the Comparative Race and Ethnic Studies (CRES) program and that are part of the Gender Studies curriculum.
 We offer a Theatre minor, which students can complete by taking five courses in the department.
-The Reed Independent Performance Project (RIPP) is a classroom laboratory for student-led performance and production.
 Theatre engages both the mind and body, and many students—both majors and non-majors—thrive in the community environment that is Reed Theatre.

 Reed Theatre is a community dedicated to creative and scholarly excellence, and an environment in which students, faculty, and staff can fully participate, regardless of ethnicity, race, religion, age, gender identity, sexual orientation, nationality, socio-economic status, or disabilities.
 Performers of all abilities, gender identities, and ethnic and racial backgrounds are welcome and encouraged to audition and participate.